shibatch/grantback/v0.3/README.md

 Furthermore, this license features a Grant-Back clause, which is not found in the fair use doctrine.
 This clause allows the Licensor to reuse the Licensee's derivative work, which encourages a two-way dialogue and activates the entire community, moving beyond one-sided content use.

-In addition, it is important to note that the concept of fair use itself is fundamentally specific to the U.S. legal system.
-Legal systems vary significantly from country to country; for example, Canada, the EU, and Japan—which has no general fair use provision—all have different laws.
-For creators who operate globally, this legal diversity is a source of further uncertainty.

-The VOD Reaction License is designed to overcome these differences in national laws and provide a consistent, collaborative framework that allows creators to produce content with peace of mind.
+The VOD Reaction License is designed to overcome the differences in national laws and provide a consistent, collaborative framework that allows creators to produce content with peace of mind.
 </details>

 ### What's in This Repository?